 Minimum BDV of Transformer oil

-As per IEC, the minimum breakdown voltage of transformer oil should be not less than 30 KV.
+As per IEC standards, the minimum breakdown voltage of transformer oil should be not less than 30 KV.
 The BDV of transformer oil does not depend on the voltage rating of the transformer.
-Minimum transformer BDV value for either 11 KV, 22 KV, 132 KV is the same.
-The minimum transformer oil BDV is 30 KV.
+The minimum transformer BDV value for either 11 KV, 22 KV, 33 KV, or 132 KV is the same.
+The minimum transformer oil BDV value should be 30 KV.

 What is BDV Tester?

-How to Calculate BDV Value of Transformer Oil?
+How to Calculate the BDV Value of Transformer Oil?

 Test Procedure of Oil BDV Test: